profpius/customer-churn-analysis/README.md

 ## What the Business Should Do About It

-1. **Target no-membership and basic-tier customers first.** These two groups have the highest churn rates (62% and 59.6%).
-Even moving a fraction of them to the next tier would make a measurable dent.
+1. **Target no-membership and basic-tier customers first.** These two groups have churn rates above 96%.
+Even moving a small fraction of them into the Silver tier would produce a measurable improvement in overall retention.
 2. **Fix product quality and customer service.** These are the two most cited reasons churned customers gave.
-They are not abstract problems — they are fixable with the right internal buy-in.
+They are specific, operational problems that can be addressed with the right internal prioritisation.
-3. **Take complaint resolution seriously.** The 71.7% churn rate among customers with complaints vs 36.9% without tells you that how you handle a complaint matters as much as whether it was filed.
+3. **Take complaint resolution seriously.** The gap between 71.7% churn among customers with complaints and 36.9% without shows that unresolved complaints are a direct driver of churn.
+Improving how complaints are handled is a lever that is available immediately.

 ---

 ## How to Run It

-Clone the repo and you're good to go — the dataset is included.
+Clone the repository and you are good to go.
+The dataset is included.

 ```bash
 git clone https://github.com/profpius/customer-churn-analysis.git